pvh/data-types/content/3-internals.md

  * Keeps data rows small, saving I/O on search.
  * Shrinks large values, saving I/O on retrieval.
- * Can add cost if retrieving all rows of large data...
+ * Can (maybe?) add cost if searching contents of all rows of large data...
 --

  * Try not to do that.